-The MA Professional system attempts to redeliver soft bounces for up to 12 hours after the mailing is published.
-If some of the soft bounces were delivered properly to the subscriber’s inbox after the re-send, then the Soft Bounces number will be less than the Soft Bounces Resent number.
+The Communications Professional system attempts to redeliver soft bounces for up to 12 hours after the mailing is published.
+If some of the soft bounces were delivered properly to the subscriber's inbox after the re-send, then the Soft Bounces number will be less than the Soft Bounces Resent number.
 After 12 hours, it is up to the user to resend by clicking Resend to Soft Bounces.
 After seven consecutive soft bounces, an email is a considered a hard bounce.
 By clicking on the Soft Bounces link, you can view a list of the individuals that bounced.

 Click Export to generate and save a Microsoft Excel version.